tylermercer/personal-website/src/content/posts/faith/-seven-experiences-of-love.md

 ## Love and cheerful giving

-I thought this last thought---"it's love that makes a giver cheerful"---was worth thinking about more deeply.
-After some consideration, I saw at least seven ways "love" plays into a person's experience giving to someone in need:
+This last thought---"it's love that makes a giver cheerful"---seemed worth thinking about more deeply.
+After some consideration, I saw at least seven ways "love" plays into a person's experience of giving to someone in need:

 ### 1 - The giver loves the recipient by choosing to feel compassion